theme-next/hexo-filter-optimize/README.md

   # remove static resource query string
   #   - like `?v=1.0.0`
   remove_query_string: true
+  # remove the surrounding comments in each of the bundled files
+  remove_comments: false
   css:
     enable: true
     # bundle loaded css file into the one